Vegas Golden Knights fire Gallant, name DeBoer new coach - WHIZ News

 The Golden Knights are 8-6-1 in their last 15 but are only three points out of first place in the Pacific Division.
 Gallant was set to coach the Pacific team at All-Star Weekend later this month after Vegas led the division at the halfway mark.

 Things haven’t gone well since then.
-The power play is 5 of 12 over the past 12 games, and the penalty kill gave up two goals to the Sabres, who are ranked 21st in the league.
+The power play is 5 of 25 over the past 12 games, and the team gave up two power play goals to the Sabres, who are ranked 21st in the league.

 “They’re still doing the same type of things, whether it’s unlucky or bad opportunities,” Gallant said after the loss.
 “It’s just not working right now.”